Find out more about guarantor personal loans

-When you apply for a personal loan, the lender will work out your ability to pay back the loan.
-Lenders will look at your income, credit history, employment and assets.
-If you don’t meet certain criteria, or if your personal loan application gets rejected, this is where a guarantor can help.
+When you apply for a personal loan, the lender will assess your ability to pay back the loan, looking at your income, credit history, employment, and assets.
+If you don’t meet the lending criteria, or if your personal loan application gets rejected, this is where a guarantor may help.

 By having a family member or friend act as a guarantor, they’re essentially co-signing the loan and agreeing to accept responsibility for the repayments if you default.
 A guarantor basically acts as a type of security, making it less risky for your lender to loan you funds.

-Generally speaking, having a guarantor on your personal loan might help your chances of getting your application over the line, or lower your interest rate, because the loan is less risky.
+Generally speaking, having a guarantor on your personal loan might help make the application process much smoother, or lower your interest rate, because the loan is less risky.
 A lower interest rate means that the loan will cost you less, which could help you pay it off faster.